 The Durham Co-op Market and its 2,000 members buy their produce from ECO.
 Plus the Co-op gets its meat from a sustainable niche meat aggregator that rents space and shares infrastructure with ECO.

 Learn more about our food system loans.

 With support from the W.K.
 Kellogg Foundation, Self-Help aims to increase capital access across the food system spectrum.
 We seek to fill in lending gaps for innovative borrowers most in need.
 Success means helping food entrepreneurs achieve economic security for their own families while also expanding the delivery of healthy food, with all its benefits, in their local communities.

 Our strategy is to complement Self-Help’s financing experience with the strengths of partner organizations.
 We are connected with a national web of lenders and organizations that also have capabilities for improving capital access to underserved food entrepreneurs.
 Working with other community development financial institutions (CDFIs), we seek to expand the impact of healthy food initiatives by delivering capital to the broader chain of people who make it happen—aggregators, processors, distributors, schools and other key anchor institutions.
 For more information, check out this Healthy Food System Capital Initiative Overview

-Sign up for our "Weekly News Roundup" email to stay up to date on relevant news, research and policy work.
+Sign up for our "Weekly News Update" email to stay up to date on relevant news, research and policy work.